 We are a clinical-stage biopharmaceutical company focused on developing transformative medicines for the treatment of diseases of the retina and optic nerve.
 Our novel proprietary technologies are designed to release drugs in ocular tissue at a controlled rate for up to 12 months in order to improve patient compliance, reduce healthcare burdens and, ultimately, deliver better clinical outcomes.
 Our lead product candidate, GB-102, is an intravitreal injection of a microparticle depot formulation of sunitinib, a potent inhibitor of neovascular growth and permeability, which are leading causes of retinal disease.
 We are developing GB-102 as a once-every-six months intravitreal injection for the treatment of wet age-related macular degeneration, or wet AMD, and diabetic macular edema, or DME.
 In our Phase 1/2a clinical trial, GB-102 administered as a single 1 mg dose was well-tolerated in wet AMD patients and demonstrated durable clinical evidence of disease control of at least six months in approximately 88% of patients in this cohort.
-GB-102 is currently in a dose-ranging, controlled and masked safety and efficacy Phase 2b clinical trial in patients with wet AMD.
-We expect to report topline data from this trial in the first half of 2021.
-We are also using our proprietary technologies to develop GB-103, a once-a-year formulation of GB-102, for the treatment of diabetic retinopathy, or DR, as well as GB-401, an intravitreally injectable depot formulation of a beta-adrenergic blocking agent prodrug with a dosing regimen of once-every-six months or longer for the treatment of primary open-angle glaucoma, or POAG.
+GB-102 has completed the treatment phase of a dose-ranging, controlled and masked safety and efficacy Phase 2b clinical trial in patients with wet AMD, and is continuing the monitoring of patients, who were eligible and agreed to participate, for up to six months, in a post-treatment observational period of the trial.
+In March 2021, we reported topline data from the treatment phase of our Phase 2b trial of GB-102 and, in May 2021, we provided the results of our full analysis of the data, as well as our conclusion that further clinical trials of GB-102 would require funding by a partner.
+We are also using our proprietary technologies to develop GB-103, a once-a-year formulation of GB-102, for the treatment of diabetic retinopathy, or DR, as well as GB-401, an intravitreally injectable injected sustained-release formulation of a beta-adrenergic blocking agent prodrug with a dosing regimen of once-every-six months or longer for the treatment of primary open-angle glaucoma, or POAG.
+Further development of GB-103 and GB-102 for DME have been put on hold pending positive results from further clinical study of GB-102 in wet AMD.
 We believe that our product candidates could significantly improve clinical outcomes versus the respective standards of care for several ocular diseases.

-We were incorporated in May 2011 and our operations to date have been financed primarily by gross proceeds of approximately \$134.0 million from the issuance of convertible promissory notes and convertible preferred stock and \$79.5 million in net proceeds from our IPO, after deducting underwriters' discounts and commissions of \$6.3 million and offering costs of \$4.2 million.
+We were incorporated in May 2011 and our operations to date have been financed primarily by gross proceeds of approximately \$134.0 million from the issuance of convertible promissory notes and convertible preferred stock and \$92.0 million in net proceeds from our initial public offering of our common stock, or IPO.

 Since inception, we have had significant operating losses.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures and, to a lesser extent, general and administrative expenditures.
-Our net loss was \$4.7 million and \$10.2 million for the three months ended September 30, 2020 and 2019, respectively, and \$18.4 million and \$26.8 million for the nine months ended September 30, 2020 and 2019, respectively.
-As of September 30, 2020, we had an accumulated deficit of \$124.2 million and cash and cash equivalents of \$95.0 million.
+Our net loss was \$11.4 million and \$7.8 million for the three months ended March 31, 2021 and 2020, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$144.8 million and cash, cash equivalents and short-term investments of \$85.7 million.